 Sometimes, it seems almost impossible for us to win.
 Andrew and I fell for it too by joining Facebook straight out of school.
 The allure is definitely there.

 However, there are several things about Canny that give us an edge over large corps.
-They are valuable enough that we’ve convinced several awesome people to join us.
+They are valuable enough that we’ve built up a team of awesome people.
 All these people could have easily joined a big company.

 We built Canny as a remote company since day one.
 We knew we didn’t want an office.
 Neither of us resonated with having a traditional go-into-the-office desk job again.
 We also didn’t want to be limited to hiring in a specific area.